 The condemnor must be assessed the condemnor's prorated share of taxes for the land being taken as of the date of possession or summons, whichever occurs first.
-The condemnor must be assessed for all taxes accruing after the date of possession or summons, whichever occurs first.
+The condemnor must be assessed for all taxes accruing after the final condemnation order is recorded with the clerk and recorder.